nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 IPSEC server policy enforcement can be done in the following way:
 * Proof of residency
   * In the IPSEC server, from the IPSEC IKEv2 notification payload, the Workload Identity Agent Public Key is extracted.
 The Workload Identity Agent Public Key is checked against the configured list of allowed Workload Identity Agent IDs (IPSEC client certificates).
 The signature of the IPSEC client is then verified using the Workload Identity Agent Public Key.
 This provides a cryptographically verifiable proof of residency of the IPSEC client on the required host.
-* Geolocation information
+* Geolocation policy enforcement
   * In the IPSEC server, from the IPSEC IKEv2 notification payload, the Geolocation Information is extracted.
-  * IPSEC server can use the host TPM EK certificate in the Workload Identity Agent ID to retrieve the mobile geolocation sensor IMEI/IMSI from the Host TPM EK + Geolocation sensor detail shared data store.
-Using the IMEI/IMSI, they can retrieve the location of the host from the mobile network operator's location service.
-This is useful for mobile devices that may not have GNSS sensors or when GNSS is not available (e.g., indoors) or when GPS/GNSS location is subject to spoofing.
-As compared to IP address, Wi-Fi and GPS/GNSS geolocation methods, mobile network location services provide a more reliable and cryptographically verifiable location.
-Based on the mobile geolocation and existing geolocation in the IPSEC IKEv2 notification payload, a more accurate composite Geolocation Information can be constructed.
+  * IPSEC server connects to Composite Geolocation Manager, supply Geolocation Information/workload identity agent ID, and get attested composite location which includes mobile geolocation also.
+In case the mobile network location service is not use, the composite Geolocation Information is the same as the original Geolocation Information.
   * The IPSEC server can use the composite Geolocation Information to verify that the host is within the allowed geographic boundary.
-In case the mobile network location service is not use, the composite Geolocation Information is the same as the original Geolocation Information.

 Benefit:
 * Since IPSEC tunnel can encapsulate any IP traffic, it provides proof of residency and geolocation on the IPSEC client host for all the traffic that is tunneled through it (e.g., RDP, SCTP, NFS, SSH).